 - “Pun for the Ages,” New York Times (March 28, 2009).

 - “In Praise of Political Insults,” Wall Street Journal (July 2, 2008).

 - Autopsy Reports and the Confrontation Clause, 2 Va.
 J. Crim.
 L. 62 (2014) (with Daniel J. Capra).

 - Why Strickland Is the Wrong Test for Violations of the Right to Testify, 70 Wash. & Lee L. Rev. 95 (2013) (with Daniel J. Capra).

-Mr. Tartakovsky is admitted to practice law in the State of California and in the Tenth Circuit.
+Mr. Tartakovsky is admitted to practice law in the State of California, in the Northern District of California, in the Southern District of California, and in the Tenth Circuit.